BeeGrinder/FantasyGrounds-SW5e/README.md

   Note: It's best to only load SW5e modules and extensions.
 I cannot guarantee compatibility with other module or extensions.
 * Once your campaign opens, go to *__Library__* then *__Modules__* and open the *__SW5e Player Book__*, *__SW5e Supplement__*, and *__SW5e NPC Manual__*.

+__New Starship Rules__

+These new rules basically has ships as complex as a player character with character sheets.
+I would suggest providing your players with their ship's sheet and using the FG interface for a star map, token movement, and dice rolling.
+But, at this time I don't know of a way to implement the starship combat of SW5e into the FG system.

 ### Developer Information

 The *__par5e__* directory is for the text files that are parsed into the *__Player Book__* module and the "source" of the module content.
 The current player book module is 99% compiled using PAR5e v0.0.9-b62.
 I've added a sed script to add the level 3 sub-class choices to the output XML.